-Named after the Thames River and historic Talbot Trail, the Thames Talbot Land Trust was established as a charity in 2000 to protect the natural and cultural heritage of London, Middlesex County and Elgin County in southwestern Ontario.
+Named after the Thames River and historic Talbot Trail, the Thames Talbot Land Trust was established as a charity in 2000 to protect the natural and cultural heritage of London, Middlesex, Elgin, Perth and Oxford Counties in southwestern Ontario.

 The Conservation Challenge

 Help protect the wonders of nature in our region

 The TTLT's geographic mandate includes the Carolinian Life Zone – one of the most diverse and endangered ecosystems in Canada.

 Stretching from the shores of Lake Huron to Toronto, the region is home to 25 per cent of the Canadian population, and much of the land is under private ownership.

 Nature is in retreat, and many species are under threat.